Coozco/Magicband-Reader/README.md

 This setup uses a Raspberry Pi Pico and a Arduino Nano.
 Along with a PN532 RFID reader, I2S 3W Class D Amplifier Breakout - MAX98357A, 8ohm 1watt mini oval speaker, and a high density RGB 3 pin LED strip.
 Circuitpy 9.2.4 is installed on the pico.
+Power the magicband reader through the Raspberry Pi.